bundestag/gesetze/README.md

 Legal Stuff
 -----------

-All laws are offical works and are not under copyright law.
+All laws are public works and are not under copyright law.

 Contact